rjur11/Interview-Prep/README.md

 8. What resources do you use to learn about the latest in front end development and design?
 9. Why is testing important?
 What is TDD?
 10. What is a bundler?
+11. Tell me about the HTTP request methods

 ### JavaScript